-Department of Information Engineering and Process Control has more than fifty-year tradition at the Faculty of Chemical and Food Technology of the Slovak University of Technology in Bratislava.
-It educates highly-qualified specialists in the field of process control for design, implementation, and application of control systems.
-The educational pyramid includes three year bachelor study (program Information Engineering, Automation and Management in Chemical and Food Industry), 2 year master study (program Information Engineering and Automation in Chemical and Food Industry) and four year PhD study (program Process Control).
+The Department of Information Engineering and Process Control at the Faculty of Chemical and Food Technology of the Slovak University of Technology in Bratislava has more than a fifty-year tradition in conducting teaching and research.
+It educates highly qualified specialists in the field of process control for design, implementation, and application of control systems.
+The educational pyramid includes a three year bachelor study in the study programme called Information Engineering, Automation and Management in Chemical and Food Industry, a 2-year master study in the programme Information Engineering and Automation in Chemical and Food Industry, and a four year PhD study in the programme Process Control.

-Nowadays, information technologies and microprocessor-based and advanced process control represent important and acknowledged scientific branches.
-These branches more and more influence the economic and social growth in the whole world and successively also in Slovakia.
-The chemical, food and pharmaceutical industries with their technologies are no exceptions.
+Nowadays, information technologies and advanced process control systems represent important and acknowledged scientific branches.
+These branches significantly influence the economic and social growth in the whole world and successively also in Slovakia.
+The chemical, food processing, and pharmaceutical industries with their technologies are no exceptions.
 No technology is able to be successful in the competition without optimization and advanced control systems or without using information technologies.